harinimani/COMP2042_CW_hcyhm1/README.md

  JUnit test classes added to the WallController,PlayerModel, BonusBrickModel, ClayBrickModel, CementBrickModel, SteelBrickModel, TimesaverBrickModel, LevelsModel.

+**8. Javadocs**

+Added in Javadocs for all the classes and methods in accordance to the Oracle Java Javadocs Documentation.

 # Major Additions
 **1. Adding Background Images**